AndreuMatoses/amr-website-new/_people/saray-bakker copy.md

 ---
 name: Saray Bakker
+title: PhD Candidate # The title that shows below your name.
 type: phd-candidate # post-doc, phd-visitor, professor, engineer
 is_past_member: false
 joined_date: 2022-06-01
+# left_date: 2023-09-30 # Optional, if you add a left date the member will be moved to the past members section
+# now_at: Assistant Professor at Cool Uni # Add this for extra info for past members
 image: /assets/images/people/Saray_Bakker.jpg # link or path in /assets/...
 interests: "Intuitive motion planning for mobile manipulators in multi-agent settings."
 links: # Optional, links to other stuff